byrrice/2Dinos/README.md

 beginning cutscene blue and green approach ending hopping on platforms together, alternatively colored to reach the FRUIT?  kidnapped by non color man, then blue and red go on to rescue green, plays hurt sprite animation, falls from scene proceeds to fall down cliff side with sky in background

+4 Dinosaurs are friends.
+Red and Blue are walking to meet their friends at the top of a cliff, alternating switching dinosaurs in order to mount the cliff.
+When they reach two friends green and yellow, cutscene is triggered.
+Green is kidnapped by colorless man, yellow is pushed off to "death".
+Blue and Red resolve to avenge their friend.
+There they realize that colorless man is simply robot manipulated by yellow. ending tbd.

 ## Implemented/To Implement:

 - [x] Menu